RichardLitt/gh-description/readme.md

 Specify a different endpoint for the GitHub URL.
 Useful for GitHub Enterprise.
 Setting this flag as a boolean will automatically pull from the environmental variable `GITHUB_ENDPOINT`.

+If using `enterprise`, the token must be explicitly set and cannot be passed through from the environment.
+This is to ensure that bad credentials from the public GitHub don't mess up the works.

 Alias: `e`

 #### token